kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 !
 ```

 We will need to copy the content of SDWAN.pem from vManage to vEdge1.
-In vEdge1, paste the
+In vEdge1,
-content of SDWAN.pem to a new empty file.
+go to `vshell` mode, create a empty file with `vim SDWAN.pem`, then paste the copied content,
+`exit` to return back to the `viptela-cli` mode.

 ```bash
 vEdge1# vshell
 vEdge1:~$ vim SDWAN.pem